bmanojlovic/home-assistant-addons/README.md

 ## About

-addons that i use personaly
+addons that i use personally

 ## Installation